Pittsburgh Steelers Quarterback Dwayne Haskins Dead at 24 - E! Online

 "I am absolutely heartbroken to hear the news of the passing of Dwayne Haskins Jr.," Commanders Head Coach Ron Rivera said in a statement.
 "Dwayne was a talented young man who had a long life ahead of him.
 This is a very sad time and I am honestly at a loss for words.
 I know I speak for the rest of our team in saying he will be sorely missed.
 Our entire team is sending our heartfelt condolences and thoughts and prayers to the Haskins family at this time."

-Haskins' nickname was Simba, and his Twitter name—@dh_simba7.
+Haskins' nickname was Simba, and his social media username—@dh_simba7.

 "Growing up, I had the big, thick afro," he told NBC Sports in 2019.
 "My mom would comb my hair, like, 'You look like a lion.'
 I'm like, 'Well, I like Simba.
 I look like Simba now.'"